harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: Added a parameter sensitivity section outline — wanted to make sure the final model would have a clear way to test how sensitive the allocation recommendations are to changes in the impact estimates.
 - Deliverable: Sensitivity analysis structure planned.
 Will implement after base model is working.
+## 2022-09-12 - Day 2: Problem structuring

+- Task summary: Quick data check: the impact estimate table had a few missing region-intervention combinations.
+Decided to impute those with the regional average rather than dropping the region entirely.
+- Deliverable: Missing impact estimates imputed with regional averages.